21 Beautiful and Wildly Underrated Cities in Europe

 Don't miss these amazing castles from Game of Thrones you can visit in real life.

 Recently ranked number one on Lonely Planet's Best in Europe 2018 destination list, Emilia-Romagna is Italy's foodie heaven.
 Bologna is the capital and largest city of the Emilia-Romagna Region in Northern Italy.
 Often overshadowed by the country's popular cities like Florence and Rome, this region is a must-see for travellers planning a trip to Europe.

 Here's what you need to know before booking a European river cruise.

 One of the oldest cities in Europe and built on the confluence of two rivers, Belgrade is the city that never sleeps.
 As one of the most underrated cities for nightlife, Belgrade is known for its floating lounges called splavovi, which are anchored along the Danube and Sava rivers during the summer.
 Each splavovi has its own musical genre and they aren't limited to weekends only.
 Belgrade is also home to an ancient fortress built in 535 BC that sits atop a cliff.

-Beautiful and often overlooked, Helsinki has a vivid design, food, and wellness scene, and is capital of the happiest country in the world.
+Beautiful and often overlooked, Helsinki has a vivid design, food, and wellness scene, and has recently been voted the best city in the world to raise a family.
 Finnair offers a stopover program that lets travellers stop in Helsinki for up to five days on the way to or from other European cities, including Rome and Berlin.
-The stopover costs no additional airfare—it’s just a matter of time and planning—so consider this your excuse to explore more of Europe.
+The stopover costs no additional airfare—it's just a matter of time and planning—so consider this your excuse to explore more of Europe.